 If all your Facebook marketing strategies rely on organic posts, then you’re only going to reach a limited number of people.
 This is because Facebook prioritizes posts from the users’ inner circle – friends and family.

 Research shows that a post’s average organic reach is 6% of the page’s total likes.
-This means that Facebook ads should definitely be part of your Facebook marketing strategies.
+This means that Facebook ads should be part of your Facebook marketing strategies.

 With Facebook ads, you pay for your content to reach a larger audience, and by doing so, you are increasing the chances of targeting the right group of people.